-- 36 The DfE is responsible for policy on Academies and for the feasibility and implementation stages of individual projects.
+- 40 The DfE is responsible for policy on Academies and for the feasibility and implementation stages of individual projects.
 Under Section 77 of the ASCL Act 2009 the Secretary of State may require the YPLA to exercise specified Academy functions.
 The Secretary of State for Education has asked the YPLA to act on his behalf once an Academy is open by providing funding and, where appropriate, support and challenge to enable it to raise standards.
-In all cases, funding flows directly from the YPLA to the Academy. - 37 Academies are key partners in local authority led partnerships and should be as involved as all other providers in shaping the partnership's priorities and in deciding on the preferred ways of meeting those priorities. - 38 A key principle is that an Academy's funding should not advantage or disadvantage it relative to a maintained school with similar characteristics.
-Pre-16 funding for Academies will be calculated by the YPLA and administered in accordance with the funding agreement between the individual Academy and the Secretary of State.
+In all cases, funding flows directly from the YPLA to the Academy. - 41 Academies (sponsored, converter, City Technology Colleges, Free Schools, University Technology Colleges and Studio Schools) are key partners in local authority led partnerships and should be as involved as all other providers in shaping the partnership's priorities and in deciding on the preferred ways of meeting those priorities.

-39 Funding for 16-19 year olds in Academies will also be calculated by the YPLA.
+- 42 A key principle is that an Academy's funding should not advantage or disadvantage it relative to a maintained school with similar characteristics.
+Pre-16 funding for Academies will be calculated by the YPLA and administered in accordance with the funding agreement between the individual Academy and the Secretary of State. - 43 Funding for 16-19 year olds in Academies will also be calculated by the YPLA.
 Unless the individual funding agreement specifies otherwise, the allocation will be determined in the same way as for all other provider types - on a lagged basis, determined by delivery in the previous year.
-Where the individual funding agreement stipulates, the YPLA will consider the estimated 16-19 numbers put forward by the Academy in light of local data, in order to reach a decision on the actual number of learners to be funded.
+In sponsored Academies, where the individual funding agreement stipulates, the YPLA will consider the estimated 16-19 numbers put forward by the Academy in light of local data, in order to reach a decision on the actual number of learners to be funded.
 In all cases learning provision will be funded according to the same national funding formula as for all other provider types.
 Allocations will also be made according to the same timetable as for all other providers.